 Children's Services Fund of Jackson County - 2021 RFP

-The Board of Directors for the Children’s Services Fund of Jackson County has approved a $15M funding opportunity for 2021 in support of programming that promotes mental health and emotional well-being for children and youth, aged 19 and younger.
-With this competitive opportunity, the CSF is willing to fund up to two programs per organization.
-Most awards will be capped at $300,000, with the exception of programs providing transitional living or shelter services, with those awards capped at $350,000.
-As with previous CSF opportunities, a 25-percent cash match will still be a requirement for each project.
+The Board of Directors for the Children’s Services Fund of Jackson County has approved a $30M funding opportunity for 2022 and 2023 in support of programming that promotes mental health and social-emotional well-being for children and youth, aged 19 and younger.
+This will be a two-year funding opportunity, and the next opportunity for CSF funding will not occur until late spring of 2023.

 The Fund was created in 2017, enabled by Missouri Statutes (RSMo 210.860-861 and RSMo 67.1775.1), voter approval of a designated eighth of a cent sales tax in November 2016, and Jackson County Ordinance 4951, which was approved by the Legislature on January 17, 2017.
 Collection of the tax began in April and is approved until March 31, 2024, unless Jackson County voters re-authorize the tax before that date.
 A 9-member board of directors appointed by the Jackson County Executive governs the Fund and its operations.

 Pursuant to RSMo 210.861, the Children's Services Fund of Jackson County is able to fund:

 1. Up to 30 days of temporary shelter for abused, neglected, runaway, homeless or emotionally disturbed youth; respite care services; and services to unwed mothers.

 2. Outpatient chemical dependency and psychiatric treatment programs;

 - counseling and related services as a part of transitional living programs;

 - home-based and community- based family intervention programs;